Applying for NIHHIS funds to map urban heat?

 When will we find out if we are selected to receive funding, and when can we get started?

-We intend to announce funding recipients in mid-March 2020.
+We intend to announce funding recipients in February 2022.
 We encourage groups to move forward with plans and preparations well ahead of the heat season.

 What if our proposal is not funded?
 What are some next steps can we take?